mmoore483/quiz/README.md

   - Responsive design for screen sizes maintaining legibility of features
   - Randomised questions for a different order each visit
   - A scoreboard to keep track of the number of correct answers
-  - A screen that tells them the correct answer if they got it wrong
+  - A screen that tells them the correct answer
+  - A message to celebrate or commiserate with the user
+  - Interactive features over buttons and a responsive feedback
+  - A personalised experience with a username of their choice

 ## Structure